icloud-photos-downloader/icloud_photos_downloader/CONTRIBUTING.md

 ### Dev Containers

 Easy way to isolate development from the rest of host system is by using Docker containers (devcontainers).
-VSCode & Github Codespaces support this workflow and repository is configured for their use.
+VS Code & GitHub Codespaces support this workflow and repository is configured for their use.

-VSCode supports local devcontainers (running on the same host as VSCode; require Docker on the host, obviously) as well as remote ones.
+VS Code supports local devcontainers (running on the same host as VS Code; require Docker on the host, obviously) as well as remote ones.

 ### Install Python dependencies